CAIDA/bgpstream/docs/api__pybgpstream.rst

                           valid

-   .. py:method:: set_blocking()
+   .. py:method:: set_live_mode()

-      Enables blocking mode.
+      Enables live mode.
 When this option is used, the stream will block waiting for new data to arrive if the end of the interval has not been reached.
 In this way a stream can be used to monitor realtime data (i.e. a call to :py:meth:`get_next_record` will block until new data is